 B.3 Configuration in values.yaml

-These rules would be added to the health-events-analyzer Helm chart values:
+These rules are configured in the health-events-analyzer Helm chart values:

 References